 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
-Learn more about scholarships and aid for the agricultural communication degree program.
+Learn more about scholarships and aid as you pursue the Agricultural Communication degree program.

 Agricultural Communication and Leadership

 Agriculture drives Nebraska’s economy, providing 1 in 3 jobs across the state.
-The agricultural communication and leadership concentration taps a growing profession that brings together agricultural, food, and life sciences with a practical understanding of all forms or marketing and public relations communication.
+The Agricultural Communication and Leadership degree program taps a growing profession that brings together agricultural, food, and life sciences with a practical understanding of all forms or marketing and public relations communication.
 You’ll learn the complexity of communicating the science of agriculture in our media-rich world through writing, photography, video, and radio production.
 You’ll learn how to promote a business and the issues within the industry while gaining an understanding of advertising, promotion, and social media marketing skills that can be applied in an agricultural context, giving you a leg up in this high-demand industry.

 Percent of recent WSC graduates employed or in graduate school